-An employee may submit a complaint of discrimination, harassment and/or bullying in writing to the employee's manager, as soon as practicable.
+An employee may submit a complaint of discrimination, harassment and/or bullying in writing to any member of management or Human Resources, as soon as practicable.
 No complaint shall be filed if it is submitted more than six months after the incident occurred.
-If the complaint is against the employee's manager, it shall be submitted directly to the Director, Human Resources or designate.
-Upon receipt of the complaint, the employer's designate will notify the union staff representative.
+If the complaint is against the employee's manager, it shall be submitted directly to Human Resources.
+Upon receipt of the complaint, Human Resources will notify the Union staff representative.